Skip to content

 Read more about metadata on the documentation.

-📐 Spherical geodesy (with geobase)
+📐 Geodetic calculations (with geobase)

-Spherical geodesy functions for great circle (shown below) and rhumb line paths:
+Ellipsoidal geodesy geodesy functions (vincenty), and spherical geodesy functions for great circle (shown below) and rhumb line paths:

 final greenwich = Geographic.parseDms(lat: '51°28′40″ N', lon: '0°00′05″ W');